mrt-prodz/imgconvert.sh/README.md

 Batch Image Converter
 =====================

-Convert all images inside a folder into another given format.
+Convert all images inside a folder into another given format using convert from the imagemagick package.

 Dependencies: imagemagick